-Utilization of media data in the ongoing evaluation of supervision of the implementation of public services during the Covid -19 pandemic using the Intelligence Media Analytics (IMA) service, managed by the Development Planning Data and Information Centre (Pusdatinrenbang) of the Ministry of National Development Planning/Bappenas.
+Utilization of media data in the ongoing evaluation of supervision of the implementation of public services during the Covid -19 pandemic using the Intelligence Media Analytics (IMA) service, managed by Indonesia Indicator.
 Analysis of media coverage regarding public services focuses on capturing issues regarding public complaints during the Covid -19 pandemic, both online and in print.